 Little did I know that mold, mildew, and nasty odors were growing and building up over time, and I would soon be faced with the unpleasant reality that the very machine I relied on to clean my clothes was, in fact, getting moldy and starting to smell quite unpleasant.

-If we’re being honest, most of the clothes that we put in our washing machines are filled with dirt, hair, and many other things, and when you think about it, all that stuff that you’re washing off your clothes has to go somewhere.
+When you think about it, most of the clothes that we put into our washing machines are filled with dirty, hair, food, and other things – and all that stuff from our clothes gets washed off and goes… where?

 If you’re still not convinced that you should be cleaning your washing machine, let’s go over some quick points.